 Furthermore, smell memories are some of the best-preserved over time.
 If the first time a memory for a scent is formed occurs during childhood, positive emotions associated with nostalgia can make that memory even more powerful.
 This may explain why the faintest smell of a churro can bring me back to walking along the Rivers of America in New Orleans Square and why I burst into tears when the Disneyland 60th Anniversary fireworks were accompanied by gingerbread scented “snow” that reminded me of baking gingersnaps with my grandmother.

 What scent (Disney or non-Disney) is the most powerful for you?
-For me, it’s the smell of oranges from Soarin’ and the smell of fresh-cut grass from home.
+For me, it’s the smell of oranges from Soarin’ Over California and the smell of fresh-cut grass from home.

 Arshamian A, Iannilli E, Gerber JC, Willander J, Persson J, Seo H-S, Hummel T, & Larsson M. The functional neuroanatomy of odor evoked autobiographical memories cued by odors and words.
 Neuropsychologia 51 (2013), 123-131.